 The Maggie Keswick Jencks Cancer Caring Centres Trust is a company limited by guarantee Company Number: SC162451

-We are planning to build a new Maggie's Centre at St Bartholomew's hospital in London which will provide practical, emotional and social support for people with cancer and their families and friends.
-We have outlined some key questions and answers about our plans for the new Centre.
+We are just about to open a new Maggie's Centre at St Bartholomew's hospital in London that will provide practical, emotional and social support for people with cancer and their families and friends.
+We have outlined some key questions and answers about the new Centre.

-1. Why do Maggie's want to open a new Centre at Barts?
+1. Why has Maggie's opened a new Centre at Barts?

 2. Why have you chosen this particular part of the Barts’ site?